-Guidance: Students experience the phenomenon of a buffalo population reaching an equilibrium size in a particular environment through the use of a simulation.
-The goal is to get students to identify patterns in data to develop a cause and effect relationship between population size and available resources.
-Students will develop predictions using patterns they noticed from the simulation to identify cause and effect relationships.
+Guidance.
+Students experience the phenomenon of a buffalo population reaching an equilibrium size in a particular environment through the use of a simulation.
+The goal is to get students to identify patterns in data to develop a cause-and-effect relationship between population size and available resources.
+Students will develop predictions using patterns they noticed from the simulation to identify cause-and-effect relationships.

-Presenting the Phenomenon: Ask students to examine the buffalo population graph (slide 2) and to record any possible reasons to explain the population increase on the Student Task Sheet or piece of paper.
+Presenting the Phenomenon.
+Ask students to examine the buffalo population graph (slide 2) and to record any possible reasons to explain the population increase on the Student Task Sheet or piece of paper.
 Students' possible reasons may include increased amounts of food, decreased numbers of predators, or less competition for resources.

 Next, show students the two images of buffalo herds grazing in the Serengeti (slides 3 and 4).
 Ask them to record what they notice and wonder on a sheet of paper.
 Students will revisit these questions at the end of the lesson during the Building Consensus discussion.

-Guidance: Students use a simulation to investigate the effects of different factors on buffalo population size to figure out a particular environment has a maximum number of individuals within a population it can support.
-It is important to have students define which factors they want to investigate in the simulation such as changes in amount of food, competition, space and climate.
+Guidance.
+Students use a simulation to investigate the effects of different factors on buffalo population size to figure out a particular environment has a maximum number of individuals within a population it can support.
+It is important to have students define which factors they want to investigate in the simulation, such as changes in amount of food, competition, space, and climate.
 Students should focus on one factor at a time to determine its effect on the buffalo population size.

-Initial Investigation: Show students the tutorial video (see also slide 5), then have students run the Serengeti Consumers simulation to identify patterns in the buffalo population over time using the following parameters (default settings) (slide 6):
+Initial Investigation.
+Show students the tutorial video (see also slide 5), then have students run the Serengeti Consumers simulation to identify patterns in the buffalo population over time using the following parameters (default settings) (slide 6):

-When students are ready to run the simulation, they need to click the Setup/Reset button then Go/Pause to start the simulation.
+When students are ready to run the simulation, they need to click the Setup/Reset button, then Go/Pause to start the simulation.

 Tell students to record the final population and share with a partner or group.
-Ask them record everyone's data in Table 1 on the Student Task Sheet.
+Ask them to record everyone's data in Table 1 on the Student Task Sheet.
 (If students are completing this task asynchronously, have them run the simulation a total of three times using these parameters).
 Once students have gathered all their data, ask them to analyze the data and identify any patterns they see.

 Students should notice a pattern in the final population sizes from simulation to simulation.
-Use this pattern to introduce the science idea of carrying capacity, by saying, "Scientists have a term for the maximum number of organisms of a species that an ecosystem can contain.
+Use this pattern to introduce the science idea of carrying capacity by saying, "Scientists have a term for the maximum number of organisms of a species that an ecosystem can contain.
 They call this carrying capacity." (slide 7) Have students record the carrying capacity of this ecosystem based on their data.
 The carrying capacity should be around 40 buffalo using the above parameters.

-Further Investigations: Instruct students to investigate at least two different changes in the ecosystem (slide 8).
+Further Investigations.
+Instruct students to investigate at least two different changes in the ecosystem (slide 8).
 They may choose to look at changes in the following factors: